Home Help for families Information & Advice Benefits & money Benefits & tax credits Disability Living Allowance (DLA)

 Low income families who have a child on DLA can apply for a Warm Home Discount.
 This is a rebate of £140 on your winter fuel bill.

-If your child already gets DLA but their circumstances have changed and they now need more help, it may be possible to get their award increased.
+If your child already gets Disability Living Allowance (DLA) but their circumstances have changed and they now need more help, it may be possible to get their award increased.

 You can contact the DLA office to ask them to look at your child’s award again.
 This is known as a ‘supersession request’.
 Any decision (including a tribunal decision) can be superseded by a decision maker.